Ariozon/sf__legacy_vagrant/README.md

 # Project-10.5
- install Postgres (8.4) using Vagrant with Docker on GCP ubuntu 18.04 instance
+Postgresql 8.4 on vagrant with virtualbox on ubuntu with GCP